 Correlates of War.
 Data on wars, non-state wars, and interstate disputes dating back to the 19th century.
-Associated or correlated measures include membership in international organizations, religion, alliances, colonial dependencies, diplomatic exchanges, and more
+Associated measures include membership in international organizations, religion, alliances, colonial dependencies, diplomatic exchanges, and more

 Cross National Time Series.
-Longitudinal nation-level data series spanning 200 years and over 200 countries covering a variety of demographic, social, political, and economic topics.
-This is a licensed resource that may only be used at UC Berkeley
+Longitudinal nation-level data series spanning 200 years for over 200 countries covering demographic, social, political, and economic topics.
+This is a licensed resource that may only be used at UC Berkeley.

 CQ Moneyline.
 Tracking of the flow of money in politics at the federal level with some state information.
-Enables tracking of contributions from Political Action Committees (PACs), individual donors to politicians, elected officials, and party committees.
+Enables tracking of contributions from Political Action Committees (PACs), individual donors, elected officials, and party committees.

 Database of Political Institutions (DPI).
 Data on the political institutions and regime characteristics of countries from 1975.

 Global Terrorism Databases.
-Open-source databases with information on terrorist events around the world from 1970.
+Information on terrorist events around the world from 1970.
 Includes data on domestic as well as international terrorist incidents.

 International Military Intervention.
-Records events involving “the movement of regular troops or forces (airborne, seaborne, shelling, etc) of one country inside another, in the context of some political issue or dispute.”
+Record of events involving “the movement of regular troops or forces (airborne, seaborne, shelling, etc) of one country inside another, in the context of some political issue or dispute.”

 International Studies Compendium Project.
-Selection of data sets of interest to international political economy: interstate and intrastate conflict data, peace-building, civil war, political repression and more.
+Selection of data set on interstate and intrastate conflict data, peace-building, civil war, political repression and more.